| MARY LEE ALLENReview | White

 If

-the end panels were closed
+the end panels were closedas they never are

 they would meet to make a whole, a room before the virgin